MohamedRadyA/PhotoEditorApp/README.md

 # PhotoEditorApp

-A basic C++ photo editing application that works on BMP photos and applies various filters on them.
+A basic C++ photo editing application that works on BMP photos.
+Includes 12 different basic filters that can be applied on BMP black and white photos and rgb photos.